codeiosaur/eratosthenes/README.md

 ```
 eratosthenes_bitflip(num:int, file:list[str], debug:bool) -> list/file(s)
 ```
 Does the same thing as eratosthenes_bool, except that file cannot be a string and must be a list populated with string values.
-Also, the prime number array (before it's written to a file) is now a bitarray instead of a list populated with boolean values.(before it's written to a file) is now a bitarray instead of a list populated with boolean values.
+Also, the prime number array (before it's written to a file) is now a bitarray instead of a list populated with boolean values.
 ```
 dderatosthenes(start:int, num:int,inputfile:list[str], outputfile:str) -> list/file(s)
 ```